arrow

 Cybersecurity Risks

-Cybersecurity fintech risk can result in the theft of sensitive personal and financial information.
+Cybersecurity fintech risk can result in fintech fraud and the theft of sensitive personal and financial information.
 Then go phishing attacks and malware.
 The first is a common tactic used by cybercriminals to obtain sensitive information by tricking users into divulging their login credentials.
 The second is malicious software that can infect fintech systems, steal data, or disrupt operations.

 Insider threats occur when employees, contractors, or other insiders with access to sensitive data intentionally or unintentionally cause harm to the organization.
 Also, fintech companies often work with third-party vendors, which can introduce additional cybersecurity risks.